 The Melbourne Zen Group is committed to providing an environment where the children and young people who have contact with us are safe, and also feel safe and able to actively participate in decisions that affect them.

 This commitment is guided by our broader commitment to nurturing a safe and inclusive sangha, and by relevant child-safety legislation.

 Incidents, behaviour or conditions that threaten the safety of children who have contact with the Melbourne Zen Group should be reported to our Committee for investigation and appropriate action.

 Meditation Practice and Under 18s

 Our primary practice – intensive meditation – is generally not suitable for very young children.
-We are however, open to exploring ways in which young children can participate in our social activities and in other aspects of our practice such as chanting and samu (mindful work practice).
+We are however, open to exploring ways in which young children can participate in our social activities and other aspects of our practice, such as chanting and samu (mindful work practice).

 Dokusan and Under 18s

 Dokusan traditionally involves zen students being alone and behind closed doors with a Zen Teacher.
 It is Melbourne Zen Group policy that under-18s only attend Dokusan when a second, trusted adult is present at the interview.